 Tiny sweet red beets and vibrant orange young carrots — each with a shock of fresh greens — are among spring's most colorful arrivals.
-This salad makes the best of both, combining marinated beets, quick-roasted carrots, and tangy beet greens.
+This salad makes the best of both, combining tender beets, quick-roasted carrots, and tangy beet greens.
 A creamy ranch-style dressing made with Greek yogurt, green onions, and herbs brings it all together for a salad that's both fresh and hearty.

 This recipe was developed with fresh baby beets (about 1-inch thick) and slender young carrots (about 1/2-inch thick).
 Although cooking times will vary, the recipe can be adapted for use with any size fresh produce.
 Keep in mind that carrots and beets divorced from their greens tend to be older with a denser texture and far sweeter flesh — if possible, opt for fresh.

-Marinated Baby Beet and Carrot Salad with Herbed Yogurt Ranch
+Baby Beet and Carrot Salad with Herbed Yogurt Ranch

 1 to 2 tablespoons water